 - your foreign investment income does not exceed £100, and is subject to tax in the country it arose;

 - you have no other foreign capital gains and or income;

-- your worldwide income and gains are less than the higher rate threshold for the tax year (£34,500 in 2018/19 after deducting personal allowances).
+your worldwide income and gains are less than the higher rate threshold for the tax year (£34,500 in 2018/19 after deducting personal allowances, though different thresholds apply in Scotland).
 In other words, you are a basic rate taxpayer;

 If you elect to use the remittance basis, you must:

 - complete a Self Assessment tax return and make a claim to use the remittance basis on form SA109 ‘Residence, remittance basis, etc.’ of your tax return;